Cantera/workshop-websites/README.md

 This day-long workshop affiliated with the [14th U.S. National Combustion Meeting](https://members.combustioninstitute.org/Calendar/moreinfo.php?org_id=CMBI&eventid=140463) will bring together new and advanced users of Cantera, and introduce all to getting involved with Cantera development.

-The workshop will run all day on Sunday 16 March, with a meet-up the evening before for those arriving earlier on Saturday.
+The workshop will run all day on Sunday 16 March, with a meet-up at Back Bay Social Club 7pm the evening before for those arriving earlier on Saturday.
 The Sunday morning session will be an introduction and tutorial (bring a laptop to follow along and try things out).
-After lunch we invite lightning talks from attendees (show off what you have tried to do with Cantera, or what you would *like* to do with Cantera), and will have a session on how to contribute to Cantera.
+Either side of lunch we invite lightning talks from attendees (show off what you have tried to do with Cantera, or what you would *like* to do with Cantera), and will have a session on how to contribute to Cantera.
 The afternoon will be a presentation of what's new in Cantera, including demonstrations of the latest features and capabilities.
 See more detail on the [Schedule page](content.md).